and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2025-10-14/index.md

 **Asaf & Miho** [wonk ~ Jerusalem/Berlin]

 A soulful odyssey in which an array of wild audio crystalizes into pop songs only to be broken down again into chaos.
-Sampling producer Asaf Eden aka. **Ryskinder** and multi-instrumentalist **Mi Ho** met for the first time in 2018 while sharing the stage at an infamous place called "Hühnermanhatta"”.
+Sampling producer Asaf Eden aka. **Ryskinder** and multi-instrumentalist **Mi Ho** met for the first time in 2018 while sharing the stage at an infamous place called "Hühnermanhattan".
 They discovered a shared passion for trance based improvisation and unfiltered expression.
 And now here's their return to HAL.

 [Live at Ms Stubnitz (Hamburg)](https://youtu.be/e2SNBSSeQXo) (video)
 \ [Live at Fusion Festival](https://www.youtube.com/watch?v=jvgFTlNWaTc) (video)